 - Get Out on House Arrest

 Intake Procedures / Booking

 The jail intake process includes each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is busy, it will take a while to get processed.

-- The first thing you will have to to is you will answer a bunch of questions, such as what is your legal name, street address, birth date and a contact person.
+- The first thing you will have to is you will answer a bunch of questions, such as what your legal name is, street address, birth date and a contact person.